Diabetes and oral health: A two-way street

 In addition to controlling your blood sugar level through medication and diet, regular dental visits help prevent gum disease.
 Practicing good oral hygiene also lowers your HbA1c (the lab test that shows your average level of blood sugar and how well you’re controlling your diabetes), so it’s important to:

-• Brush your teeth twice a day and after meals with a soft brush and floss daily.
+Brush your teeth twice daily and after meals with a soft brush and floss daily.
 If you wear dentures, clean them every day.

 A unique program that supports better overall health—at no extra cost